HubBucket/mce-table-buttons/readme.txt

 Adds table editing buttons to a new, third row in the WordPress WYSIWYG editor.

-A very light weight plug-in based on a slightly modified version of the table editor plug-in included with the full version of TinyMCE 3.2.7.
+A very light weight plug-in based on a slightly modified version of the table editor plug-in included with the full version of TinyMCE.
 Only includes English localization; please let us know if you would like additional localizations added.
 Note that this should not be used with other plug-ins that significantly alter the editor's default behavior.
 It is intended to be a simple, light weight solution for editors who only want to add table management to WordPress' included editor.

-Hoping to add the ability to hide the new table editing toolbar with the "kitchen sink" option in a future  update.
+The third, editor toolbar is hidden or displayed along with the "kitchen sink."

 == Installation ==